baijuka/MS1-Project/README.md

 # MerryWash

-This website was developed to create an online presence for MerryWash, an imaginary car valeting busines, and thus improve its client base and business.
+This website was developed to create an online presence for MerryWash, an imaginary car valeting business, and thus improve its client base and business.
 MerryWash is a leading car valet business located im Newport South Wales, UK.
-This business provide a number of different services to its clients based on their requirements and demands.
+This business provides a number of different services to its clients based on their requirements and demands.

 ## UX